mvdh7/PyCO2SYS/README.md

 ## Installation

+**The current version of PyCO2SYS is not compatible with Numpy v2.
+The problem lies with Autograd, rather than PyCO2SYS itself.
+We are currently working on an updated version of PyCO2SYS which will avoid this problem and work with Numpy v2.**

 If you manage Python with conda, we recommend that you first install NumPy, pandas and xarray into the environment where PyCO2SYS is to be installed with conda.

 ### With pip